SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical2.rst

   awk '{print $1 "\t" $2 "\t" $3 "\t" $4 "\t" $5}' results/session1/hint/footprints/Cardiac.bed  > results/session2/footprints_CM.bed

-To intersect the footprint with the differentially ATAC-peaks, we use bedtools intersect command:
+To intersect the footprint of the hESC and the cardiac mesoderms with the differentially ATAC-peaks, we use bedtools intersect command.
+Please run:

 ::

   bedtools intersect -a  results/session2/footprints_hESC.bed -b data/nf_core_atacseq/macs/narrowPeak/consensus/deseq2/CardiacvshESC/CardiacvshESC.mRp.clN.deseq2.FDR0.05.results.bed  > results/session2/footprints_DiffPeaks_hESC.bed

+and

 ::

   bedtools intersect -a  results/session2/footprints_CM.bed -b data/nf_core_atacseq/macs/narrowPeak/consensus/deseq2/CardiacvshESC/CardiacvshESC.mRp.clN.deseq2.FDR0.05.results.bed  > results/session2/footprints_DiffPeaks_CM.bed

 Since the footprints are rather short, we need to extend the region by some base pairs, such that all regions are longer than the longest TF binding motif (>21bp).
 This is necessary to probably compute the TF binding affinity per footprint region during the *DYNAMITE* analysis.
 Please run the following two commands: